-3 cups homemade cream of chicken (click here for recipe)
+- 3 cups homemade cream of chicken, see notes for recipe link

-4 ounces chopped Hatch green chiles (canned or broiled, click here for recipe)
+- 4 ounces chopped Hatch green chiles, canned or broiled, see notes for recipe

 - Heat the oven to 350 degrees.

 - In a large pan, combine the cream of chicken, sour cream, salsa, chiles, salt, cumin and cayenne.
 I use the same large pan where the cream of chicken is made.
 Heat slowly on medium low.
 Add the black beans, corn and chicken, stir well.
 Lower the heat to low and heat through.

 - In a skillet, heat up the corn tortillas, 1 or 2 at a time, on low.
 Begin to layer the bottom of a 9×12 baking pan with the heated tortillas.
 Once there is 1 layer of tortillas, add 2 to 3 hearty ladlefuls of the chicken mixture.
 Be sure to evenly spread the mixture over the tortillas.
 Add a generous layer of shredded cheese.
 Repeat steps 3-4 one more time.

 - Sprinkle paprika or cayenne powder on top of the enchiladas and place in the oven.
 Cook for 20 to 30 minutes or until the cheese is bubbly and the enchiladas are heated nicely.
 Top with the cilantro and serve warm.

 - Construct the enchiladas as instructed above.
 Cover tightly and place in the fridge.